amsontag/amsontag.github.io/content/teaching/ltcc-2025/index.md

 ---
 title: LTCC Mathematical Biology

-abstract: 'Co-lead the course Mathematical Biology for the London Taught Course Centre for students in mathematical sciences.
-As part of the programme, I wrote course notes, developed coding activities and delivered lectures on the topics of Diffusion, Random Walks and Pattern Formation.'
+abstract: "Co-lead the course Mathematical Biology for the London Taught Course Centre for students in mathematical sciences.
+As part of the programme, I wrote course notes, developed coding activities and delivered lectures on the topics of Diffusion, Random Walks and Pattern Formation."

 slides: ""
 url_pdf: "teaching/ltcc-2025/ltcc-mathbio-2025.pdf"